 Tier 2: Planet Protector

 - Buy Used.
 Need a new tv or computer?
-Look online or at a used goods store to see if you can find the model you are looking for.
+Look online, or at a used goods store to see if you can find the model you’re looking for.
 You will save the pesky packaging – and most likely a few dollars.

 - Check with your local UPS store about styrofoam recycling.
 Many times they will recycle styrofoam or connect you with a company who will dispose of it safely for you.